odysseyiitr/website-2022/README.md

 Add Secret key (same as added in .env.local in step 3)
 ```

 11. Then click on `example.com` and click on the right shift arrow, this will be changed during production.
+Save and exit.

 12. Change directory to `odyssey/frontend` and run,